Eight Tigers: Classical culture

 Liu Jin is featured in several plays and novels.

 Hang Kai, who was instrumental in Lin Jiu's removal from power, wrote many plays featuring Liu Jin, as they were both from Xinping.

 However, the most famous play with Liu Jin, Famensi (Famen Temple) became popular during the Qing Dynasty, with its earliest known record being in 1845.
 This classic Peking Opera included the lines, "My last name is Liu, my first name is Jin… At age seven, I was castrated and entered the imperial palace two years later… I helped Emperor Zhengde ascend the throne".
 In the play, Liu Jin is a painted-face role (xiahualian), whose face is painted red to indicate Liu Jin's "rough characteristics and compelling power".

 Famen Temple tells the story of a famous murder case.
 The murderers got away, and an innocent man was falsely accused.
 Liu Jin ordered the court to be reviewed, which led to the punishment of the perpetrators.
 Throughout the play, he is decisive, but his decisions are backed up or checked by the Empress Dowager.
 The play thus portrays Liu Jin in a relatively positive light.
 Famen Temple is a famous classic opera, and was a favorite of Empress Dowager Cixi.
 It has a famous video recording from 1950 and a few famous audio recordings.

 At least two novels written in the Qing dynasty feature Liu Jin in a treacherous plot.
 In Bajian qixia wuyi pingmen qianhou zhuan and Sanmenjie, Liu Jin lures the emperor from the capital's safety to Suzhou, promising him beautiful women and scenery.
 Using his connections with three bandit chiefs, who have an army of ten-thousand men based in Qingzhou, Shandong, Liu Jin has the imperial entourage attacked.
 The emperor is saved by the bravery of a set of fraternal twins.

 Popular culture

-The Eight Tigers are featured as the main antagonists in the 2015 video game Assassin's Creed Chronicles: China, in which they are portrayed as high-ranking members of the Templar Order who hold signifact power and influence in China.
+The Eight Tigers are featured as the main antagonists in the 2015 video game Assassin's Creed Chronicles: China, in which they are portrayed as high-ranking members of the Templar Order who hold significant power and influence in China.
 The game revolves around the protagonist, Shao Jun, hunting down the Tigers one by one as revenge for their purge of the Chinese Assassin Brotherhood years prior.
 Only five of the Tigers are featured as targets—Gao Feng, Gu Dayong (renamed Yu Dayong in the game), Wei Bin, Qiu Ju, and Zhang Yong—while the others are mentioned, having died before the events of the game itself.